-REGULATIONS 1.
+1. REGULATIONS

 - 1.1 The final text of these F4 United States Championship Sporting Regulations (the "Sporting Regulations") shall be in English, which will be used should any dispute arise as to their interpretation.
-Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 1.2 These Sporting Regulations come into force from the moment of their publication and replace all previous Sporting Regulations.
+Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - These Sporting Regulations come into force from the moment of their publication and replace all previous Sporting Regulations.
 SCCA Pro Racing reserves the right, in its reasonable discretion, to amend, or modify, these Sporting Regulations at any time via Supplemental Regulations, Technical Regulation Bulletins (TRB), Competitor Regulation Bulletins (CRB), Driver and Crew Chief meeting notes, Event mandatory meeting content and other materials as appropriate and designated by SCCA Pro Racing.

-GENERAL UNDERTAKING 2.
+2. GENERAL UNDERTAKING

-2.1 All drivers, Competitors and officials participating in the F4 United States Championship (the "Championship") undertake, on behalf of themselves, their employees, agents and suppliers, to observe all the provisions as supplemented or amended of the current FIA Formula 4 Technical Regulations (the "Technical Regulations") and these Sporting Regulations, together referred to as the "Regulations".
+2.1 All drivers, Competitors and officials participating in the F4 United States Championship (the "Championship") undertake, on behalf of themselves, their employees, agents and suppliers, to observe all the provisions as supplemented or amended of the International Sporting Code and its appendices (the Code), the FIA General Prescriptions, the Technical Regulations and the present Sporting Regulations, together referred to as "the Regulations".